 - Upload the Wasm blob for the new runtime.

-That’s it.
+That’s it!
 Your blockchain is now ready with the new logic and rules.

 Reduced Maintenance Costs

 With fewer steps involved in the upgrade and maintenance process, the overall effort and associated costs are also come down drastically.
+Based on this analysis, the following graph shows how the maintenance costs of Substrate-based solutions compare with other blockchain platforms.

 Note: The costs numbers are relative; based on the analysis that less process steps would result in lower costs.